yt-project/yt/doc/source/cookbook/simple_plots.rst

 Simple Radial Profiles
 ~~~~~~~~~~~~~~~~~~~~~~

-This shows how to make a profile of a quantity with respect to the radius, in
+This shows how to make a profile of a quantity with respect to the radius.
-this case the radius in Mpc.

 .. yt_cookbook:: simple_radial_profile.py